Shopify/function-examples/sample-apps/payment-customization-sample-app/README.md

 - On M1 Macs, you'll also need to install the Binaryen toolchain separately and set the `WASM_OPT` environment variable. ([related issue](https://github.com/bytecodealliance/cargo-wasi/issues/112))
   - `brew install binaryen`
   - Add `export WASM_OPT=/opt/homebrew/bin/wasm-opt` to your `.bashrc` or `.zshrc`

+### Before you start
+- Enable the **Bogus Gateway** payment method in your development store's admin.

+When testing this sample app make sure you use the full name of the payment method, which is **(for testing) Bogus Gateway**.

 ## Installation